 Incoterms, short for International Commercial Terms, are a set of global rules established by the International Chamber of Commerce (ICC) that define the responsibilities of sellers and buyers for the delivery of goods under sales contracts.
 They are used worldwide to clarify the tasks, costs, and risks involved in the transportation and delivery of goods from sellers to buyers.

-The primary aim of Incoterms is to provide a universal set of rules that clearly communicate the obligations, costs, and risks associated with the international and domestic transportation and delivery of cargo.
+The primary aim of Incoterms is to provide a universal set of rules that clearly communicate the obligations, costs, and risks associated with the international and domestic transportation and delivery of Cargo insurance is a key consideration for exporters to protect their interests during transit.
 By doing so, Incoterms help prevent misunderstandings and disputes between sellers and buyers, facilitating smoother international trade.

 The Structure of Incoterms